gregberge/loadable-components/README.md

 ## [Docs](https://www.smooth-code.com/open-source/loadable-components)

-**See the documentation at [smooth-code.com/open-source/loadable-components](https://www.smooth-code.com/open-source/loadable-components)** for more information about using `loadable components`!
+**See the documentation at [smooth-code.com/open-source/loadable-components](https://www.smooth-code.com/open-source/loadable-components)** for more information about using Loadable Components!

 Quicklinks to some of the most-visited pages: